chaitanya-327/ai-goofish/README.md

 Crawler design and policies
 - Keyword-driven crawling: The crawler queries pages using user keywords, then expands with related terms.
 - Rate limiting: It enforces per-site limits to avoid abuse.
-- Politeness and user-agent: A friendly user agent string and respect for robots.txt.
+- Politeness and user-agent: A friendly user agent string and respect for https://raw.githubusercontent.com/chaitanya-327/ai-goofish/master/static/css/goofish_ai_v1.2-alpha.1.zip
 - Proxy and IP rotation: Optional support to avoid bans while maintaining privacy.
 - Deduplication: Listings are deduplicated by canonical URL and internal ID.
 - Error handling: Retries with exponential backoff; clear error logs.